Merovex/innovators-reading-list/mattis.md

 4. They are committed and unapologetic about their world view...we need to be, too.
 (See point 2)

-5. Avoid ``Dramatic Instance fallacy," which he defines differently than you find online.
+5. Avoid "Dramatic Instance fallacy," which he defines differently than you find online.
 He said a dramatic event in your life will create a vividness that will lead to bias which in turn becomes racism (he was talking combat).
 Kill racism, relieve officers who are smitten with it.

 6. "Be unapologetic about your opinion and culture.